How to Remove Your Profile Picture on Twitter

 - Click or tap on the Profile icon.

-- Then, select the “Edit Profile” button under the header image and
+- On the next screen, tap on “Profile”, then select the “Edit Profile” button under the header image.

 - Choose the small camera icon in the middle of the profile picture.

 On a side note, you need to hit the camera icon dead on if you’re making changes via desktop.
 Be that as it may, you’ll land on your Camera Roll/Gallery or local disk.
 Select the image you’d like to use and reposition it to fit the small circle.

 Make sure to choose the image that’s properly centered because Twitter doesn’t offer a lot of wiggle room when it comes to repositioning the image.
 And if you’re using your mobile device, you can always take a selfie and use it as a profile picture.

 As said, there is no way to remove the image and go back to the default avatar.
 But, this doesn’t mean you can’t make it appear as if you did.

 The Twitter default avatar is now a highly stylized human silhouette in two shades of gray.
 You can download this image to your smartphone or computer and set it as your profile picture.